1jss/C9-lang/README.md

 ## Keywords
 All C99 keywords are reserved in C9, but many are not allowed.

-Some keywords are only allowed in specific contexts:
-- `const` is not allowed in local scope (inside functions)

 ANSI C keywords:

 |              |              |              |            |